 What is a Nondiscrimination Test?

 IRS rules state that self-insured health plans cannot discriminate in favor of Highly Compensated Employees (HCEs) with respect to eligibility or benefits.
-The nondiscrimination test looks at whether a benefits plan provides HCEs with better benefits, either in terms of plan design or implementation, than other employees.
+The nondiscrimination test looks at whether a benefits plan provides HCEs with better benefits than other employees, either in terms of plan design or implementation.

 An HCE is someone who falls into any of these categories: